 In addition to VMware-based high availability, Cloudpath supports replication (native clustering) capabilities.
-Clustering provides high-availability and high-scalability using two servers that are available for active use, with an active/standby option also available.
+Clustering provides high-availability and high-scalability using two database nodes (and, optionally, one or more application nodes) that are available for active use.
+An active/standby option, consisting of two database nodes, is also available.

-Configuration is performed entirely in the CLI..
+Configuration is performed entirely in the CLI.
 Monitoring the cluster can be done through both the CLI and the UI.